jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Coach/Solution-02.md

 Don't use the _preview_ version of the workflow editor in the Azure portal.

 You may have to create a new SQL connection if you created the connection before you created the `SQL ID`.

+Make sure the `Managed identity` field of the connector is set to use the `user assigned managed identity` in the SQL connector (similar to `id-bnkuvsd2aqks4`, not `System assigned managed identity`)